mosra/m.css/doc/documentation/python.rst

 .. note-info::

-    pybind 2.3 (not released yet) is scheduled to support docstrings for enum values (see :gh:`pybind/pybind11#1160`).
+    pybind 2.3 supports docstrings for enum values (see :gh:`pybind/pybind11#1160`).
 Support for this feature is not done on the script side yet.

 `Command-line options`_
 =======================